insecurityofthings/uC_mousejack/README.md

 ------------

 To build your own device you'll need the following components:
- - [Adafruit Feather 32u4 protoboard](https://www.adafruit.com/products/2771) or another Arduino-compatible board of your choice.
+ - [Arduino UNO](https://www.adafruit.com/products/2771) or another Arduino-compatible board of your choice.
  - An SPI-based [NRF24L01+ module](http://www.icstation.com/22dbm-100mw-nrf24l01ppalna-wireless-transmission-module-p-4677.html).
 Buying an amplified NRF24 module with an external antenna is highly recommended.
  - A [LiPo battery](https://www.adafruit.com/products/1578).
 A 500mAh battery will run for about 20 hours.
  - A case to house the components.
 A [Hammond 1551KTBU](http://www.hammondmfg.com/dwg9TBU.htm) works nicely.
 You can usually buy these at your local electronics store.